-Hearing aid pricing varies based onthe technology level selected.

-- 3-year manufacturer repair warranty

-- 1-time replacement coverage for lost, stolen or damaged hearing aid (deductible may apply per aid)

-- First set of ear molds (when needed)

-Our plan has partnered with NationsHearing to provide yournon-Medicare-covered hearing services.
+What you must pay when you Services that are covered for you get these services You are responsible for any remaining cost after the Hearing aid pricing varies based plan's benefit maximum is applied. onthe technology level selected. • Hearing aid fitting evaluations: one hearing aidfitting/evaluation every year Hearing aid purchases include: 3 follow-up visits within the plan year.
+60-day trial period from date of fitting 60 batteries per year per hearing aid (3-year supply) 3-year manufacturer repair warranty 1-time replacement coverage for lost, stolen or damaged hearing aid (deductible may apply per aid) First set of ear molds (when needed) Our plan has partnered with NationsHearing to provide yournon-Medicare-covered hearing services.
 You must obtain your hearing aids through NationsHearing.
 Please contact NationsHearing by phone at (877) 200-4189 (TTY:711) for moreinformation or to schedule an appointment.

-HIV screening

-For people who ask for an HIV screening test or who are at There is no coinsurance, increased risk for HIV infection, we cover:
+HIV screening For people who ask for an HIV screening test or who are at There is no coinsurance, copayment, or deductible for increased risk for HIV infection, we cover:

-- One screening exam every 12 months For women who are pregnant, we cover: - Up to three screening exams during a pregnancy copayment, or deductible for members eligible for Medicarecovered preventive HIV screening.
+• One screening exam every 12 months For women who are pregnant, we cover:

+• Up to three screening exams during a pregnancy

+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.